-If Gabby Douglas wasn’t Gabby Douglas, would she even be part of the conversation right now?
+If Gabby Douglas wasn’t the reigning Olympic all-around champion, would she be part of the conversation right now?

 That’s what I’ve been wondering since Friday night.
 I’ve given Douglas the benefit of the doubt this season because as we saw in 2012 and in 2015, Douglas isn’t “herself” until she needs to be.
-She can muddle through the preliminary competitions and then get her job done, which is how she’s the reigning Olympic champ and world silver medalist.
-If all goes according to plan, she will show up in Rio, make all-around finals, and easily win a medal.
+She can muddle through the preliminary competitions and then get her job done when a medal is on the line, which is how she’s the reigning Olympic champ and world silver medalist.
+If all goes according to plan, she will show up in Rio, make finals, and win both team and individual medals.

-But with this much depth right now, if Douglas wasn’t coming in with her name and the precedent she’s set, I don’t see how it would be possible to justify her for a team spot.
-I went into the reasons why in my preview for this event, but as a quick rehash, she’s not a top all-arounder right now and she wouldn’t contribute anywhere but bars in the team final (where her scores barely surpass those of Simone Biles).
+But with this much depth in the U.S. right now, if Douglas wasn’t coming in with her name and the precedent she’s set, I don’t see how it would be possible to justify her for a team spot.
+I went into the reasons why in my preview for this event, but as a quick rehash, she’s not showing herself as a top all-arounder right now and she wouldn’t contribute anywhere but bars in the team final (where her scores barely surpass those of Simone Biles).

-I don’t think Nichols quite did what she needed to do if she wanted to make that happen, placing fourth on floor and showcasing only a DTY, with noticeable form issues on both.
-Given her knee surgery only a couple of months ago, she definitely met my expectations, but with a fall on beam, she was only eighth all-around and even if she hadn’t fallen on beam, the field is just so deep, she wouldn’t have made up that much ground.
+I don’t think Nichols did what she needed to do if she wanted to make that happen, though placing fourth on floor and showcasing only a DTY, with noticeable form issues on both (and Martha Karolyi had said at nationals that Nichols would need a reliable Amanar to make sense for this spot).
+Given her knee surgery only a couple of months ago, she definitely met my expectations, but with a fall on beam and without a super difficult vault, she was only eighth all-around – and even if she hadn’t fallen on beam, the field is just so deep, she wouldn’t have made up that much ground.

 Nichols and Douglas actually had pretty similar days, with Douglas earning a 58.55 and Nichols earning a 58.25.
 Both had falls on beam, they shared a matching 15.1 on vault, Nichols finished a few tenths ahead of Douglas on floor, and Douglas had the better score on bars.
-If you’re choosing between them for the last spot, Nichols still makes the most sense because her floor would add more to the team than Douglas’ bars would.
+If you’re choosing between them for the last spot, Nichols still makes sense because her floor could add more to the team than Douglas’ bars could.

 But the one who showed most that she fits into that fifth spot is MyKayla Skinner.
 Skinner, after falling three times on beam during the second day at nationals, had what was probably the best performance of her life and with her newfound confidence on beam, she’s actually the perfect fit if you consider Biles, Raisman, and Hernandez in the all-around and Kocian on bars.
 Skinner is the only one who could come in and counter Kocian on vault, beam, and floor, and she adds the potential to win a vault medal with her Cheng and Amanar combination.

 When I talked to Skinner after the competition, she couldn’t stop smiling.
-She was clearly so happy about everything coming together, especially on beam, where her 14.85 was the fourth-highest of the day, and on floor, where she had absolutely the strongest performance of her life (and yet still only received a 14.8 which was majorly low-balled given some other floor scores).
+She was clearly so happy about everything coming together, especially on beam, where her 14.85 was the fourth-highest of the day, and on floor, where she had absolutely the strongest performance of her life.

 Skinner’s only issue was not being able to land her Amanars in training, both in the pre-meet warm-up as well as in the touch.
 She played it safe with the DTY, which looked great, and said she was definitely going to bring the Amanar back today.
 With her Cheng and Amanar combination, she can somewhat easily be in the conversation for a vault medal, given that her form is cleaner than the reigning world gold and silver medalists, both of whom have the exact same vaults.